 Bottom line: There’s no harm in asking!
 So make the call and see what you can get!

-25. Go through the past six months of bank statements
+25. Go through the past six months of bank and credit card statements

 Look for recurring costs that you don’t need or use and cancel them immediately.
 It’s easy to overlook small charges each month, but over time, they could be costing you a big chunk of cash.